Learn the Time to Learn: Replay Scheduling in Continual Learning: Introduction

-\item To enable replay scheduling in real-world CL scenarios, we propose an RL-based framework for learning policies that generalize across different CL environments (Section \ref{sec:policy_learning_framework_for_replay_scheduling}).
-We show that the learned policies can efficiently mitigate catastrophic forgetting in CL scenarios with new task orders and datasets unseen during training without added computational cost (Section \ref{sec:results_on_policy_generalization}). \end{itemize}
+\item As a first step towards enabling replay scheduling for realistic CL settings, we propose an RL-based framework for learning policies for mitigating catastrophic forgetting across different CL environments (Section \ref{sec:policy_learning_framework_for_replay_scheduling}).
+We show that the learned policies can outperform equally replaying all tasks in CL scenarios with new task orders and datasets unseen during training (Section \ref{sec:results_on_policy_generalization}).